iodcpp/symbol/README.md

 =================================

 This tiny library (45 lines) implements the basics of symbol based programming.
-Symbols is a new C++ paradigm that allow you to simply implement introspection, serialization, named parameters, and other things that are very hard / impossible to build in classic C++.
+Symbols are a new C++ paradigm that allow you to simply implement introspection, serialization, named parameters, and other things that are very hard / impossible to build in classic C++.